timvieira/blog/content/backprop-and-chainrule.md

 > [Mechanics of Lagrangians](http://www.argmin.net/2016/05/31/mechanics-of-lagrangians/).

 Tom Goldstein's group took the Lagrangian view of backprop and used it to design an ADMM approach for optimizing neural nets.
-The ADMM approach operates massively parallel and leverages lots of highly optimized solvers for subproblems.
+The ADMM approach can run massively in parallel and can leverage highly optimized solvers for subproblems.
 This work nicely demonstrates that understanding automatic differentiation&mdash;in the broader sense that I described in this post&mdash;facilitates the development of novel optimization algorithms. <!--